spikedoanz/spikedoanz.github.io/content/attention-is-logarithmic.md

 we already see this happening. weights used to be offloaded to disk, or saved to ram, and only launched to the gpu for specialized kernels.

-then everyone and their grandma now trains fully on device memory (VRAM or HBM).
+then everyone and their grandma started training fully on device memory (VRAM or HBM).

 and now chip manufacturers have caught on, and realized that they can get another OOM (by effectively chopping off whole sections where the depth complexity analysis fails)